 National Payments Corporation of India (NPCI)

-- National Payments Corporation of India (NPCI) is an umbrella organization for all retail payments in India.
-It was set up with the guidance and support of the Reserve Bank of India (RBI) and Indian Banks Association (IBA) for creating a robust Payment & Settlement Infrastructure in India.
+The National Payments Corporation of India (NPCI) is an umbrella organization for all retail payments in India.
+It was set up with the guidance and support of the Reserve Bank of India (RBI) and the Indian Banks Association (IBA) to create a robust payment and settlement infrastructure in India.

-- It provides infrastructure to the entire Banking system in India for physical as well as electronic payment and settlement systems.
+The NPCI serves as the backbone of the digital payment ecosystem in India.
+It provides infrastructure to the entire banking system in India for physical and electronic payment and settlement systems.

-- The initiatives of NPCI includes; RuPay debit & credit card, Immediate Payment Service (IMPS), National Financial Switch (NFS) and Cheque Truncation System (CTS), Unified Payments Interface (UPI), Bharat Bill Payment System (BBPS), National Common Mobility Card (NCMC), National Electronic Toll Collection (NETC) etc.
+The initiatives of NPCI include RuPay debit and credit card, Immediate Payment Service (IMPS), National Financial Switch (NFS) and Cheque Truncation System (CTS), Unified Payments Interface (UPI), Bharat Bill Payment System (BBPS), National Common Mobility Card (NCMC), National Electronic Toll Collection (NETC), etc.

 Banking System in India

 IMPS is for transferring funds in real-time, and that is 24x7x365.
 This service was launched on November 22, 2010.
 IMPS could be accessed on multiple channels like mobile, internet, ATM, SMS, branch, and USSD (*99#).

 The RBI implemented CTS as a cheque-clearing system to expedite cheque-clearing.
 It is based on an online image-based cheque-clearing system.